PrivSec-dev/privsec.dev/content/os/Docker and OCI Hardening.md

 MACs and seccomp are robust tools that may vastly improve container security.

 ### Mandatory Access Control
-MAC stand for Mandatory Access Control: traditionnally a Linux Security Module that will enforce a policy to restrict the userspace.
+MAC stand for Mandatory Access Control: traditionally a Linux Security Module that will enforce a policy to restrict the userspace.
 Examples are **AppArmor** and **SELinux**: the former being more easy-to-use, the later being more fine-grained.
 Both are strong tools that can help...
 Yet, their sole presence does not mean they're really effective.
 A robust policy starts from a *deny all* policy, and only allows the necessary resources to be accessed.

 ### seccomp
 seccomp (short for secure computing mode) on the other hand is a much simpler and complementary tool, and there is no reason not to use it.
 What it does is restricting a process to a set of system calls, thus drastically reducing the attack surface available.